 September 22nd is Dear Diary Day.
 We don't know the origins of this holiday, and we don't care.
-We honor it just the same!
+We honor it (and the cravings log) just the same!

 That doesn't mean Workit staff scribbles in diaries morning and night.
 Nope, it means many of us tracked (or still track) our cravings to help kick addictions.

 Why?
 Here are some reasons tracking your cravings can help kick addictions:

 Addiction treatment is expensive, if you haven't heard.
 Making note of when you're itching for a fixing?
 That doesn't cost a thing.

 2. Science says logging your cravings is a good thing.

 Hey, I'm not a scientist.
 I'm just a gal who kicked addictions, one day at a time.
 But scientists believe in tracking your cravings, in a notebook, on your computer, on your phone, or furiously scribbled on a napkin.
 You do you, boo.

 Want the data?
 Shoot me an e-mail.
 I got you.

 Other solutions are great.
 But you can't ALWAYS be making meetings, counselor appointments, exercising, taking steamy bubble baths, chewing delicious bubble gum, or whatever other advice you're getting.
 Sometimes, you need an instant solution.